phpstan/phpstan-src/README.md

 If you encounter dependency problem, try using `export COMPOSER_ROOT_VERSION=1.10.x-dev`

-If you are using macOS and are using an older version of patch, you may have problems with patch application failure.
-Try using `brew install gpatch`
+If you are using macOS and are using an older version of `patch`, you may have problems with patch application failure during `composer install`.
+Try using `brew install gpatch` to install a newer and supported `patch` version.

 ### Building